-Rule 9.16 Criminal Prosecution
+Rule 9.10 Criminal Prosecution

 If there is sufficient evidence of a Suspected Intentional Program Violation (SIPV), the evidence shall be referred for criminal prosecution if the potential improper payment amount is over $50,000.
 Criminal prosecution shall be consistent with state and federal law.
-MDHS shall collect the improper payment through repayment agreement or court ordered restitution.
+MDHS shall collect improper payment through a repayment agreement or court ordered restitution.
 When a case is referred for criminal prosecution, MDHS reserves the right to enact any of the penalties identified in this manual at their sole discretion, including but not limited to permanent disbarment from the program.

 Source: 45 CFR 98.100(d); 45 CFR 98.11; Miss.
 Code Ann. § 43-1-27; Miss.
 Code Ann. § 43-1- 2(4); Miss.
-Code Ann. § 43-1-4 Revised: May 2023
+Code Ann. § 43-1-4

+Revised: August 2025

-Part 17 Chapter 10: Child Care Consumer Education
+Chapter 10: Child Care Consumer Education

-Rule 10.1 Child Care Consumer Education Website
+Consumer Education Website

 In compliance with the reauthorization of the Child Care Development Block Grant (CCDBG) Act, the child care consumer education website is designed to be a current and comprehensive resource regarding child care in Mississippi.
 This website is located at www.mdhs.ms.gov.